 The video platform for JWPlayer is also a very basic platform that serves external use cases with no capabilities for secure sharing, private streaming, access management, etc.

 Our final recommendation is a much simpler HTML5 video player solution without the drawback of you losing your video ownership, like in the case of YouTube.
 The unique thing about this video player is that it calls itself a WordPress video player available as a plugin on WordPress to stream an HTML5 video.
 This player also provides YouTube and Vimeo support.
 You can also add closed captions (VTT format) on the video player and brand it to your liking.

 Whew, that was a lot of information!
 The key takeaway is simply that HTML5 has opened up a lot more avenues for video streaming online and improved the viewing experience through enabling capabilities like adaptive bitrate streaming.
 You can either opt for a standalone video player if you want to take on the challenge of developing the video delivery and management process from the ground up.
-Or you can simply opt for a user-friendly enterprise-grade video platform, VIDIZMO, that handles all the video streaming and management challenges for you while using the much-desired HTML5 interactive video player and ensuring a secure and compliant environment.
+Or you can simply opt for a user-friendly video content management system, VIDIZMO, that handles all the video streaming and management challenges for you while using the much-desired HTML5 interactive video player and ensuring a secure and compliant environment.